jillesvangurp/es-kotlin-client/manual/demo.md

 - You can link to the source of any class [`KotlinForExample`](https://github.com/jillesvangurp/es-kotlin-wrapper-client/tree/master/src/test/kotlin/io/inbot/eskotlinwrapper/manual/KotlinForExample.kt)

 This Markdown is Generated from Kotlin code.
-Please don't edit this file and instead edit the source.
+Please don't edit this file and instead edit the [source file](https://github.com/jillesvangurp/es-kotlin-wrapper-client/tree/master/src/test/kotlin/io/inbot/eskotlinwrapper/manual/ManualOverviewPageTest.kt) from which this page is generated.